| |

 One of

-the many reasons I once again relocated to
+the many reasons I relocated to

 Los Angeles was the